 UX and UI design can often differ based on the development stage that a particular product or service is in.
 For example, UX design typically focuses on research and solving user problems during the product development phase, while UI design focuses on creating intuitive and visually pleasing interfaces for users when they interact with the product.

-Much like any other industry, job opportunities for UX/UI designers can vary depending on prior experience, educational background, and location.
-Our UX/UI boot camp features career resources and support through offerings such as resume, portfolio and LinkedIn reviews, interview coaching, and access to a network of 250+ employers who are looking to hire.
+Much like any other industry, job opportunities for UX/UI designers can vary depending on prior experience, educational background, and location. edX’s UX/UI boot camp features career resources and support through offerings such as résumé, portfolio, and LinkedIn reviews, interview coaching, and access to a network of more than 250 employers who are looking to hire.

 UX/UI designers do not need to learn coding languages but they do need to understand a given medium to be able to work alongside web developers and other team members who code.
-Please note that no coding experience is required for some UX/UI camps.
+Please note that no coding experience is required for our UX/UI camp.

-According to the Bureau of Labor Statistics, the median pay for digital designers is $77,200 per year in 2020.¹ In addition, the projected growth in employment of software developers, quality assurance analysts, and testers from 2020 to 2030 is projected at 13% — that’s 6% faster than the national average.¹
+According to the Bureau of Labor Statistics, the median pay for web and digital interface designers is $83,240 per year in 2022.Footnote 1 In addition, the growth in employment of web and digital interface designers from 2020 to 2030 is projected at 16% — faster than the national average.
+Footnote 3

 UX/UI boot camp tuition varies across each program and depends on your chosen length of study.
 Ask your admissions representative for tuition and funding option details.
 Interest-free payment plans are available.

-Yes!
-A number of our university partners are offering a 20% discount on UX/UI boot camps to verified active military service members, reservists and veterans.
-Learn more on this page dedicated to military learners.
+Yes.
+A number of university partners are offering a 20% discount on UX/UI boot camps to verified active military service members, reservists and veterans.
+Learn more about discounts for military learners.